Mittlere Karlstraße 79

 Mother Courage

-Ester’s sons quickly drew their own conclusions about the discrimination by the Nazis:
+Ester’s sons quickly drew the consequences from the discrimination by the Nazis:

-Michael Kuttner, Ester’s oldest son, held British citizenship because he was born there, so Great Britain offered a refuge for him.
-He left Germany in October 1936 and settled down in London where he died in 1976.
-His daughter Frances, his only child, lives in the USA.
+Michael Kuttner, Ester’s eldest, had British citizenship by birth; for him, Great Britain offered itself as a place of escape.
+In October 1936, he left Germany and settled in London, where he died around 1976.
+His only child, daughter Frances, lives in the USA.

-Julius (Israel), the second son of Joel and Esther, had already started working as a youth at Märklin Company in Göppingen.
-Shortly after his wedding to Cyporia Rozenberg, which was celebrated in Göppingen, the young couple fled to Palestine in 1935 and settled down in Haifa.
-Unfortunately Julius was affected permanently from the consequences of a serious accident, and he died in about 1976.
-Julius and Paula had a daughter and a son in Israel.
-We were able to get in contact with their granddaughter Ayala Sicron, the child of daughter Sarah.
-Mrs. Sicron continues to carry on the musical traditions of the family as a singer and musician.
+Julius, the second son of Joel and Esther, had already worked in Göppingen as a teenager at the Märklin company.
+Shortly after his marriage to Pola Rozenberg, which was still celebrated in Göppingen, the young couple fled to Palestine in December 1935 and settled in Haifa.
+Unfortunately, Julius’ life was permanently affected by the consequences of a serious accident, he died around 1976.
+In Israel Julius and Paula had a daughter and a son, to the granddaughter Ayala Sicron, child of daughter Sarah we found contact.
+Mrs. Sicron continues the musical tradition of the family as a singer and musician.

-David, Esther’s youngest son, also left Nazi Germany.
-In 1939, his escape route first took him to Italy, later to France where he was interned at the beginning of the war.
-He volunteered for the French Foreign Legion and ended up in Morocco.
-There he met Lily Assidon, a young Moroccan Sephardic Jewish woman who was active in the Gaullist movement.
-However, he had to go to war on European soil because his military unit fought in the liberation of Strasbourg.
-After the war, David first lived in France, but his love for Lily took him back to Morocco where they were married in January 1947.
-In 1957 the couple left Morocco and found a new home in France near Strasbourg.
+David, Esther’s youngest, also left Nazi Germany, his escape route leading first to Italy in 1939, and later to France, where he was interned after the war began.
+He enlisted in the French Foreign Legion and reached Morocco with it, where he met the Moroccan / Sephardic Jew Lily Assidon, who was active in the Gaullist movement.
+But he also had to go to war on European soil, as his unit fought in the liberation of Strasbourg.
+After the war, David initially lived in France.
+However, his love for Lily led him back to Morocco, where they married in January 1947.
+In 1957, the couple left Morocco and found a new home in France near Strasbourg.
 The couple had three daughters and a son.
-David, who went by the name of ‘Henri Kutner’ in France, worked as an independent truck driver.
-He visited Göppingen several times, and the ‘Maientag’ [May Day celebration] was a good occasion to meet up with old acquaintances.
-David/Henri died in 2000.
-His son Jean-Marie Kutner, a pharmacist by profession, is a dedicated community politician and several years ago was elected mayor of the Alsatian community Schiltigheim.
+David, who called himself ‘Henri Kutner’ in France, worked as a self-employed driver.
+He visited Goeppingen several times, the ‘May Day’ was a good occasion to meet former acquaintances.
+David / Henri died in 2000 and his son Jean-Marie Kutner, a pharmacist by profession, was a committed local politician.
+He was elected mayor of the Alsatian commune of Schiltigheim and also served as vice president of the ‘Eurométropole Strasbourg’ association of communes.

-According to the only official document in Göppingen that has survived, Ester and David Kuttner were considered Polish citizens.
-In 1938 this could easily have led to their deportation to Poland as was the case with other Göppingen families like Cilly and Julius Cyter (see Stumbling Stones biography Zitter), who were related to the Kuttners.
+In the only official Göppingen document that has survived, Ester and David Kuttner are considered Polish citizens.
+This could have resulted in their deportation to Poland as early as 1938, which also happened to other Goeppingen families, for example to the couple Cilly and Julius Cyter, who were related to the Kuttners.

-What is certain is the fact that Mrs. Kuttner was taken from her new apartment on November 28, 1941.
-Together with 38 other Göppingen citizens she was deported to Riga where she had to live under the most difficult, inhumane conditions imaginable at Camp Jungfernhof until her murder on March 27, 1942.
-On that day thousands of camp inmates were transported of the Bikernieki forest where they were shot by German soldiers, SS units or their Latvian auxiliary troops.
+What is certain, however, is that Mrs. Kuttner had to vacate the new apartment on November 28, 1941.
+Chased out of Goeppingen, she was deported with 38 other fellow citizens to Riga, where she lived in the Jungfernhof camp under the harshest conditions until her murder on March 27, 1942.
+At that time, thousands of camp inhabitants were taken to the Bikernieki forest, where they were shot by German soldiers, SS units or Latvian auxiliary troops.

-Close relatives of Ester who also were murdered were her sister-in-law Paula Zitter along with Paula’s daughters Sara and Rosa (see Stumbling Stones biographies).
-Many members of Ester’s daughter-in-law Pola, née Rozenberg, who had lived in the Polish city of Kola, were also murdered by the Nazis.
+From the immediate family, Esther’s sister-in-law Paula Zitter and her daughters Sara and Rosa were murdered (see Stolperstein biographies).
+Many members of the family of Esther’s daughter-in-law Pola, née Rozenberg, who lived in the Polish town of Kola, were also murdered by the Nazi Germans.

-In November 2011 Gunter Demnig laid a Stumbling Stone in memory of Ester Kuttner in front of her former residence in Middle Karlstrasse.
-Ester’s grandson Jean-Marie Kutner and his mother Lily Kutner-Assidon, as well as her grand-nephews Peter Liebermann, Michael Cyter and Reuven Shachaf-Cyter were present at the ceremony.
+IIn November 2011, Gunter Demnig laid the Stolperstein in memory of Ester Kuttner in front of her former home in Mittlere Karlstraße.
+For this occasion many family members had traveled to Göppingen: Ester’s grandson Jean-Marie Kutner with his wife and his mother Lily Kutner-Assidon (✝), the great-nephew Peter Liebermann with family and the great-nephews Michael Cyter and Reuven Shachaf-Cyter.

 Leave a Reply